osmcode/pyosmium/doc/updating_osm_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When used without any parameters, pyosmium downloads at a maximum about 1GB of changes.
-That corresponds to about 3 days of planet-wide changes.
+When used without any parameters, pyosmium downloads at a maximum about 100MB of changes.
+That corresponds to about 6 hours of planet-wide changes.
 You can increase the amount using the additional `--size` parameter::

   pyosmium-up-to-date --size=10000 planet.osm.pbf